 Management has the responsibility to select and use appropriate accounting policies.
 A summary of the significant accounting policies adopted by the Corporation is included in Note 1 to the financial statements.
-There have been no initial selection of accounting policies and no changes in significant accounting policies or their application during the year ended December 31, 2015.
+There have been no initial selection of accounting policies and no changes in significant accounting policies or their application during the year ended December 31, 2016.
+The Corporation has elected to report one governmental fund, the Debt Service Fund, to account for the accumulation of resources that are restricted for the payment of principal and interest on long-term obligations of governmental funds and the administration of such resources.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.